WanyuZhao/FFS-LAMMPS/docs/manual.md

 ###  ffs.input

 This file contains FFS parameters.
-Below is an example and description for each parameter (!!!!):
+Below is an example and description for each parameter:

 ```
 equilibrium 100000        # Equilibrium steps before FFS begins